 While the dynamic metabolic strategies of microbes, gene regulation, and phenotype switching have been extensively studied in isolates since Jacques Monod’s seminal work [Recherches sur la croissance des cultures bactériennes], their impact on microbiome ecology and stability remains vastly underexplored [37258505].
 In our previous study, we observed that the ecological interactions between two gut bacterial species changed during co-culture [37670028].
 These changes were in response to alterations in pH and the concentration of degradation products resulting from their metabolic strategies.
 Given that bacteria express alternative metabolic programs under varying environmental conditions, we hypothesize that the coexistence and switching between bacterial growth strategies could induce sharp transitions in community-level phenotypes, leading to multistability and the emergence of predictable alternative community states.

 To test this hypothesis, we used a simple three species gut community that allowed us to combine in vitro experiments with mechanistic modeling.
-We first investigated phenotypes of three common human gut bacteria in Wilkins-Chalgren (WC) anaerobic medium.
+We first investigated individual phenotypes of three common human gut bacteria in Wilkins-Chalgren (WC) anaerobic medium.
 This medium includes two simple carbon sources, glucose and pyruvate, along with substrates from tryptone and yeast extract, notably containing measurable amounts of trehalose (average 0.71 mM +/-0.07).
 The composition of this medium is simple enough to allow us to track the kinetics of key metabolites while its complex components mimic the nutrient heterogeneity expected in the colon.

 We used genome-scale metabolic models to derive sets of biochemical reactions that define the core energy metabolism of each species.
 We then collected RNA-seq data at different growth stages to confirm pathway activities (Figure 1 A-C).
 These core pathways connect the import of carbon sources with the production of fermentation acids, enabling comparison with the measured data (Figure 1 D-F).
 By analyzing these pathways alongside live cell growth kinetics, medium pH changes, and metabolite composition, we were able to outline bacterial life history strategies [31554911].
 These were incorporated into an ordinary differential equation model (Supplementary text S1).
 This model was calibrated against experimental data, as indicated by the traced lines in Figure 1 D-F.